 This coverage can be claimed for damages not caused by another motorist.
-So, fire, theft or attempted theft, vandalism, falling objects, riots etc. are perils for which this coverage can be claimed for.
+So, fire, theft or attempted theft, vandalism, falling objects, riots, etc. are perils for which this coverage can be claimed.

 A deductible is also payable while filing a claim under any of the above coverage.